GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 description: >
   A web platform API that allows users to login to websites with their federated accounts in a manner compatible with improvements to browser privacy.
 date: 2022-04-25
-updated: 2023-02-27
+updated: 2023-09-18
 authors:
   - agektmr
 ---

 ## What is FedCM?

-FedCM (Federated Credential Management) is a proposal for a privacy-preserving approach to federated identity services (such as "Sign in with...")  where users can log into sites without sharing their personal information with the identity service or the site.
+FedCM (Federated Credential Management) is a privacy-preserving approach to federated identity services (such as "Sign in with...") whereby users can log into sites without sharing their personal information with the identity service or the site.